Emily Kngwarreye Biography and CV

 In April 1989 an exhibition was held at the S. H. Ervin Gallery in Sydney, which was well received.
 Emily's work was outstanding and attracted a lot of attention.
 From there, 77 oval shaped paintings toured North America under the auspices of The Austral Gallery, Saint Louis.
 As well as Emily Kame Kngwarreye and other Utopia women including Gloria Petyarre, Kathleen Petyarre, Violet Petyarre, Polly Ngale, Kathleen Ngale, Angelina Ngale, Lily Sandover Kngwarreye and Joy Kngwarreye; ten men also participated in this project.

-Emily Kngwarreye produced her first painting on linen in 1988.
-She was the leader of a number of song cycles for particular women’s ceremonies.
-Her paintings were mostly based on Anmatyerre body painting designs, awelye; Dreaming sites especially associated with the emu, and the tubers and flowers of the bush yam.
+The leader of a number of song cycles for particular women’s ceremonies, Emily's paintings were mostly based on Anmatyerre body painting designs, awelye (women's ceremony), Dreaming sites especially associated with the emu, and the tubers and flowers of the atnulare yam.

 Emily always enjoyed the company of Lily Kngwarreye, whose father, Jacob, had adopted her into his family and the Alyawarre tribe.
 Lily was a strong, gentle woman, who had a baby with Emily's ex-husband, giving him an heir and Emily a son, to whom she was devoted.
 The two women were like sisters and the best of friends, and would most often be seen painting together.